Turkey Roasting Guide + Turkey Printable

 To download the turkey printable, click the button below.
 It will have you sign up to receive my weekly newsletter always chock full of new recipes, tips and ideas, you may unsubscribe anytime.

-- Roasting Pan | Make sure your roasting pan will fit your turkey!
+- Roasting Pan | This is my favorite, make sure it fits your turkey!

 - Baster | Depending on how you are roasting your turkey, you may want to occasionally baste it.

-- Fat Separator | This is my favorite, no fuss, no muss fat separator, just pour in the turkey juices and let the tool do its job!
+- Fat Separator | This is my favorite, no fuss, no muss fat separator.

 What to Make with Turkey Leftovers